cpollack/legend-docs/docs/classes/rogue.md

 ### Path Feature &mdash; Tricks of the Trade
 Choose two skill trappings from any of the skills you are proficient in.
 The do not need to be from the same skill.
 You have advantage when rolling these two trappings.

-Additionally, you can communicate in Thieve's Cant.
+Additionally, you can communicate in Thieves' Cant.

 ### Path Feature &mdash; Dilettante Talent
 Choose one of the talents listed below.
 You gain new abilities at the level shown in the table for your class.
 For each additional circle, you may choose two additional talents.